Perimeter Church Resources

 Do you want to pursue a program, or just audit a course?
 Let’s talk about auditing first.
 As an auditor, you will be in the class and have access to all the material, but you are not required to do homework or keep up with the reading.
 The Audit Fee is $80 per credit hour.
 There is no application fee and the application does not take long.
 To get started, follow the link to the application page, then on the pulldown menu select the “MAS Application for Auditing Classes”. https://metroatlantaseminary.populiweb.com/router/admissions/onlineapplications/index?application_form

 Not sure what program you want to pursue, but you know you want to start taking classes?
 The Certificate in Christian Studies program requires you to complete the first year courses.
 These courses are required for all the Bachelor and Master degree programs.
-Many of these courses are also part of the Diploma in Biblical Counseling program.
-So if you are hesitant, we’d suggest you start with the Certificate program of study.
+If you are hesitant, we’d suggest you start with the Certificate program of study.
 We have students that change to a degree program after their first term.
 They’re hooked!

 To start this process, go to the same application page as auditors (above), but this time select “MAS General Application”.
 This application is a little longer, but you will receive a link so that you can go back and finish later.
 There is also a $50 application fee for this option.
 Tuition is $180 per credit hour.
 Financial Aid is available for those who qualify. https://metroatlantaseminary.populiweb.com/router/admissions/onlineapplications/index?application_form